 You can create custom audiences to target those who use your product and make the actual buying decision.
 You can also use lookalike audiences to reach prospects similar to your existing customers.

-Pro tip: Use a variety of targeting options to reach a wider group of Facebook audiences and increase the likelihood of your ads being seen by the right people.
+Pro tip: You can use a variety of targeting options to reach a wider group of Facebook audiences, increasing the likelihood of your ads being seen by the right people.
 Also, experiment with different audiences and monitor the results to determine what works best for your campaign.

 Step 5: Choose your ad format and placements